India setting up $4 billion fund to backstop corporate debt market

 -

-India is setting up a fund worth Rs 33,000 crore ($4 billion) to provide liquidity to its corporate debt market during bouts of stress, to help stem panic selling and ease redemption pressures, an SBI Mutual Fund executive told Reuters.
+(Reuters) - India is setting up a fund worth 330 billion rupees ($4 billion) to provide liquidity to its corporate debt market during bouts of stress, to help stem panic selling and ease redemption pressures, an SBI Mutual Fund executive told Reuters.

-The government will provide 90% of the money for the fund, and other asset managers would contribute the rest, deputy managing director D.P.
+Asset managers would contribute 10% of the fund, deputy managing director D.P.
 Singh said.

+According to a regulatory official, the government will provide a credit line to ensure funds have liquidity equivalent to 300 billion rupees.
+The person spoke on condition of anonymity as they were not allowed to speak to the media.

 SBI Mutual Fund, a unit of India's largest state-owned lender, State Bank of India, has been tasked with administrating the backstop fund, which was first proposed by the Securities and Exchange Board of India (SEBI) in 2020 after high-profile defaults rocked the domestic debt market.

-Note: (This story has been corrected to remove reference to government contribution erroneously attributed to SBI executive in paragraph 2 and adds correct attribution to regulatory official in paragraph 3.)